 - Agency Legislative Appropriations Requests (Legislative Budget Board)

-- Texas Annual Cash Report for the year ended August 31, 2012 (Texas Comptroller of Public Accounts)
+- Texas Annual Cash Report, Fiscal 2015 (Texas Comptroller of Public Accounts)

-- The LBB's recommendations to improve the effectiveness and efficiency of Texas state government.
+- Submitted to the 84th Texas Legislature.
+The LBB's recommendations to improve the effectiveness and efficiency of Texas state government.

 - Texas Budget Source (Legislative Budget Board)